SOFTWARE ENGINEERING - 2024/5

 Module code: COM1028

-This module will provide an introduction to the principles of software engineering.
-This will include an overview of the systems development lifecycle, agile methods and common approaches employed to develop software.
-This will include aspects on requirements specification, design, implementation and testing.
+This module will introduce the principles of software engineering.
+This will include an overview of the systems development lifecycle, agile methods and modern approaches employed to develop and maintain software.
+This will include aspects on requirements engineering, software design, implementation, and testing.
 Throughout the module, software engineering methods will be put into practice, and Java programming skills will be consolidated.
+Students will also be exposed to considerations of social, legal and professional issues.

 CIROVIC Mariam (CS & EE)